 Before Jesus ascended to His Father, He left His church two “ordinances”––baptism and the Lord’s Supper.
 Jesus commanded His followers to observe these ordinances as signs of the New Covenant and the future awaiting them in His coming Kingdom.

 “Go therefore and make disciples of all nations, baptizing them . . .”
 (Matt 28:19, emphasis added)

 “For as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes.”
 (1 Cor 11:26, emphasis added)

-But this feeling should pale in comparison to the sense of “familiarity” and “home” we feel every time we witness a believer plunged beneath the waters of baptism or the bread being broken and the cup poured out.
-These are meant as signs of our true home, and we really miss seeing them!
+But this feeling should pale in comparison to the sense of “familiarity” and “home” we feel every time we witness a believer plunged beneath the waters of baptism or the bread broken and the cup poured out.
+These are signs of our true home, and we really miss seeing them!

 Baptists believe that baptism and the Lord’s Supper are the two ordinances that have been practiced by New Testament churches since the church’s institution in Acts 2.